 Passing DoD and Non-DoD Federal Agency US Civilian Clearances to NDU

 All students must complete a Security Clearance Registration Course Application Form via the Joint Event Management System (JEMIS).
 All security clearance information must be submitted to the NDU Security Office at least 30 days prior to the first day of class.
-Security Specialist POCs are Montez Winters, (202) 685-2134, and Jimmy Sanford, (202) 685-2605.
+Security Specialist POCs are Montez Winters, (202) 685-2134, and Tamika James, (202) 685-7309.

 - DoD Civilians: Security clearances will be verified through DISS by the NDU Security Office; This verification process begins with the student's enrollment into JEMIS prior to sending visit request/certification to NDU Security.
 Minimum required clearance is SECRET; SCI is not a requirement to attend.
-The Security Management Office (SMO) code to pass SECRET, TOP SECRET, and SCI clearances through DISS to NDU is DJJNDU3.
-The name of the student's college (CIC, CISA, ES, NWC) must be entered into the POC section of the visit request for the clearance to be identified properly by NDU Security Specialists.
-This verification process will begin 6 July 2021.
+The Security Management Office (SMO) code to pass SECRET, TOP SECRET, and SCI clearances through DISS to NDU is DJJNDU3/JFSC is DJJNDU7.
+The name of the student's college (CIC, CISA, ES, NWC or course of instruction JCWS, JAWS) must be entered into the POC section of the visit request for the clearance to be identified properly by NDU Security Specialists.
+This verification process will begin 5 Jul 2023.